Asteski/WinMac/README.md

 - **Start Menu**

-WinMac Menu is a collection of os customization utilities, that allows to bring a customizable Start Menu replacement for Windows, to completely replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu.
+WinMac Menu is a collection of os customization utilities, that allows to bring Start Menu replacement for Windows:

-It's accessible from both left and right mouse click on Start menu orb, as well as Win key.
+- replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu,
+- or enable enhanced classic Start Menu.

 - **Enhanced Taskbar**